Ruddickmg/vault-kms-provider/README.md

 ```

 ### End to end
 End to end tests are implemented using helm's testing library, you can find the tests themselves in the `helm/templates/tests` directory.
-There are also some files used for testing located in the `helm/test_files` directory.
+There are also some files used for testing located in the `test_files` directory.

 In order to run the tests you will need to deploy a vault server and the helm chart for this repository, you can do this using their respective helm charts